 The site is located approximately 1.0 mile east of downtown Waynesboro, which includes community and safety services, such as the Waynesboro Police and Fire departments.
 Various restaurants, specialty shopping, a post office, a library, banks and grocery stores are all within 2.0 miles.
 Additionally, there is a Walmart Supercenter located 2.4 miles northwest of the subject site.
 The city does maintain two city parks within 1.4 miles of the subject site.
-Each has playground equipment, while one has tennis courts and the other has basketball The city does not offer any form of regularly scheduled public transportation, nor is it on any public transportation routes; however, Burke County Transit offers an on-call, on-site service for a fee.
-The Burke Medical Center, a full service hospital, is located approximately 1.5 miles southeast of Burke County contracts with the Central Savannah River Area Economic Opportunity Authority (CSRA EOA) to operate its senior center, which offers daily meals and activities for senior citizens in the Waynesboro area.
+Each has playground equipment, while one has tennis courts and the other has basketball courts.
+Burke County Public Schools service the subject site and all schools are within 2.9 miles; however, school bus transportation is provided.
+The city does not offer any form of regularly scheduled public transportation, nor is it on any public transportation routes; however, Burke County Transit offers an on-call, on-site service for a fee.
+The Burke Medical Center, a full service hospital, is located approximately 1.5 miles southeast of the site.
 Overall, the site's proximity to community and safety services has had a positive impact on the marketability of the site and this is expected to continue.